fobo66/personal-website/_posts/2020-08-28-bookcrossing-mobile-postmortem.md

 I've tried to go with Google services, and started researching Google Cloud Platform stuff for backend.
 GCP is cool, and it offers a lot of really good services, but it all required a lot of effort to invest, and that wasn't what I wanted.
 Ideally, I would have preferred to spend as little time on backend development as possible, so I can focus mostly on app side.

 Thus, I turned my look to Firebase.
 It was at that time recently acquired by Google, and there was not so much services they offered.
-But it was quite enough for my needs: Realtime Database was quite enough to store basic data that I had, Cloud Storage fitted perfectly for storing cover images, and Authentication for handling users.
+But it was quite enough for my needs: Realtime Database was quite enough to store basic data that I had, Cloud Storage fitted perfectly for storing cover images, and Authentication worked just fine for handling users.
 Plus later I've added Ads and Analytics as a side effect.
+There was even convenient FirebaseUI wrapper that helped with binding Firebase services with UI.

 ## Initial development